abe-zt/abel-gatsby-starter-blog/content/blog/hello-world/index.md

 ---
 title: A little about me...
 date: "2019-07-16"
+description: This is my first post on my new blog!
 ---

 This is my first post on my new blog!
 How exciting!